PowerPoint VBA Password Remover

 Load in PowerPoint

-Load the unlocked WPD in PowerPoint VBA IDE and access your code freely.
+Open the unlocked presentation in PowerPoint, press Alt+F11 and access your code freely.

 Compatibility